╌>

 Professor Guide

-3 Bob Nelson an hour ago
+3 Bob Nelson one month ago

 Competence is not a consideration in selecting these nominees.
 They are chosen for absolute fealty, and for shock effect.
 Trump is demonstrating that he can nominate a monkey and get it accepted.